 The Mixed Blood Project (in combination with the Holloway Series) is a poetry journal and organization founded and led by Cecil S. Giscombe.
 The Mixed Blood series is interested in the contemporary African-American avant-garde, writers who are experimenting with form and content in the long post-Black Arts moment; but it is also interested in experimental practices (post-L=A=N=G=U=A=G=E, e.g.) more commonly associated with white writers.
 The series is quite unusual in its emphasis on literary innovation and its deliberate and very aggressive emphasis on race and the languages of and about race.
 Each semester a poet is invited to give a talk and a poetry reading.

 Curators: C.S.
-Giscombe, Lyn Hejinian, Geoffrey G. O’Brien, John Shoptaw, and Jane Gregory.
+Giscombe, Lyn Hejinian, Geoffrey G. O’Brien, John Shoptaw, Jane Gregory, and Mary Wilson.